Bculp/gatsby-starter-deck/src/slides/10-demo.md

-### Directory Structure Cont. (demo)
+### Building & HMR (demo)

-src (all of the front-end code)
-  - pages
+- run gatsby develop
-    - components in here automagically become pages with paths based on their file name.
+  - builds and serves up the site on port 8000 with HMR.
+- public folder (already mentioned, but show it)
+  - Show the folder and build process
-  - templates
+- HMR
-    - templates for programmatically creating pages
+  - Make a change to pages/index.js and watch it update